elqumsan/RNAseqMVA/README.md

-# RNAseqMVA
+# RNAseqMVA: Benchmarking SVM, Random Forest, and KNN for RNA-seq Data: Revisiting Classifier Performance and the Impact of Preprocessing and Hyperparameter Tuning.

 ## Developers

 - Mustafa AbuElQumsan (ORCID [https://orcid.org/0000-0002-1018-1410](0000-0002-1018-1410))
 - Jacques van Helden (ORCID [https://orcid.org/0000-0002-8799-8584](0000-0002-8799-8584))

-## Name of the project

-Benchmarking SVM, Random Forest, and KNN for RNA-seq Data: Revisiting Classifier Performance and the Impact of Preprocessing and Hyperparameter Tuning.

 ## Description

-This repository contains the R code (RNAseqMVA package + analysis scripts) required to reproduce the evaluation descrived in the following manuscript:
+This repository contains the R code (RNAseqMVA package + analysis scripts) required to reproduce the evaluation described in the following manuscript:

 - Mustafa AbuElQumsan, Baddih Gathas and Jacques van Helden (2025).
 Benchmarking SVM, Random Forest, and KNN for RNA-seq Data: Revisiting Classifier Performance and the Impact of Preprocessing and Hyperparameter Tuning. _Submitted_.